Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Pittsburgh has combined with its opponents to put up more than 42 points in three of five games this season.
+- Pittsburgh has combined with its opponents to score more than 43 points in three of five games this season.

-- Seattle and its opponents have combined to score more than 42 points in all five games this season.
+- Seattle has combined with its opponents to score more than 43 points in all five games this season.

-- The combined points per game average of the two teams, 42.8, is 0.8 points more than Sunday's over/under.
+- The two teams combine to score 42.8 points per game, 0.2 less than the total in this contest.

 Steelers stats and trends

-- Thus far this season Pittsburgh has two wins against the spread.
+- So far this season Pittsburgh has two wins against the spread.

-- The Steelers have been favored by 5.5 points or more one time this season and have not covered the spread in any of them.
+- The Steelers have yet to cover the spread this season when favored by 5.5 points or more.

-- Pittsburgh's games this year have gone over the total in one out of five opportunities (20%).
+- Pittsburgh's games this year have hit the over on one of five set point totals (20%).

 - The Steelers score 6.4 fewer points per game (18.8) than the Seahawks give up (25.2).